 Please do keep in mind that Little Spoon doesn’t promise 100% allergen-free ingredients.
 If your child has a severe allergy, I highly recommend checking out the Terms & Conditions page for further details.
 It essentially states that the meals and ingredients may or may not have come into contact with other allergens.

-The meals from Little Spoon are crafted and dispatched fresh every week.
-Everything gets delivered to you in a thermally insulated container, including gel ice packs (and dry ice, contingent upon your geographical location). a screenshot of how little spoon's babyblends will arrive
+The meals from Little Spoon are made and delivered fresh every week.
+Everything gets delivered to you in a thermally insulated container, including gel ice packs (and dry ice, contingent upon your geographical location).

 You should expect the meals to be cold to the touch.
 It's advised to remove the meals from the container as soon as possible following your delivery and then transfer them to your refrigerator.